cgarciae/treex/README.md

 * **Expressive**: In Treex you use type annotations to define what the different parts of your module represent (submodules, parameters, batch statistics, etc), this leads to a very flexible and powerful state management solution.
 * **Flax-based Implementations**: Writing high-quality, battle-tested code for common layers is hard.
 For this reason Modules in `treex.nn` are wrappers over their Flax counterparts.
 We keep identical signatures, enabling Flax users to feel at home but still benefiting from the simpler Pytorch-like experience Treex brings.

-Treex is now implemented on top of [Treeo](https://github.com/cgarciae/treeo), Treex makes available all of Treeo's public API.
+Treex is implemented on top of [Treeo](https://github.com/cgarciae/treeo).
+All of Treeo's public API is also available through Treex.

 [Documentation](https://cgarciae.github.io/treex) | [Guide](#guide)